 On International Day of Peace Wednesday 21 September 2016, the CYO launched an important and ground-breaking internet platform which is the CYO’s Commonwealth Music Hub.
 A new central CYO music hub website and six independent linked CYO satellite websites, to give huge visibility to the CYO’s major programmes for delivering its mission.
 The Hub Graphic is shown below.

-This special song, “To Be A Friend”, which is dedicated to Her Majesty The Queen, Head of The Commonwealth, has been especially commissioned by The Commonwealth Youth Orchestra and Choir to welcome the Commonwealth Heads of Government attending their biennial meeting to be held in London, April 2018.
+On Commonwealth Day Monday 12 March 2018, the Commonwealth Youth Orchestra and Choir launched a new song: “To Be A Friend”.
+This special song, which is dedicated to Her Majesty The Queen, Head of The Commonwealth, was especially commissioned by The Commonwealth Youth Orchestra and Choir to welcome the Commonwealth Heads of Government attending their biennial meeting in London, April 2018.

-On Commonwealth Day 2018 “To Be A Friend” was formally given its world-premiere performance, in WhitehallLondon, UK, by 400 members of The Commonwealth Children’s Choir and The Band of the Coldstream Guards, conducted by Major Simon Haw MBE.
+“To Be A Friend” was given its world-premiere performance, in Whitehall, London, by 400 members of The Commonwealth Children’s Choir and The Band of the Coldstream Guards, conducted by Commonwealth Music Ambassador, Major Simon Haw MBE.

 ”To Be A Friend” - Words and music by Major Simon Haw MBE.